Freedom! (video game): Development and release

-Like most of MECC's games, Freedom! was released in late 1992 with instructions for use in a classroom setting, with the expectation that the teacher would first guide students on certain lessons before letting them play the game; because of the cultural nature of the title, the manual had included numerous cautions to teachers to avoid perpetuating racial biases.
-However, the game was most often used by students without any curriculum set by the school.
+Like most of MECC's games, Freedom! was released in late 1992 with instructions for use in a classroom setting, with the expectation that the teacher would first guide students on certain lessons before letting them play the game; because of the cultural nature of the title, the manual had included numerous cautions to teachers to avoid perpetuating racial biases, but the game was most often used by students without any curriculum set by the school.
 In one of the first known events, the game's release at a Merrillville, Indiana elementary school led several African-American parents to demand the school pull the software.
 Similar situations rippled through other school systems in the United States.
 MECC and Kambui met with concerned Merrillville parents and members of the NAACP to discuss concerns about the game and if there were ways to fix it.
 At these meetings, MECC was criticized for having "Nintendoized" slavery, in addition to the offensive imagery and slang they used in the game.
-While the parents did acknowledge that the Merrillville schools lacked the curriculum to support the game, they were still concerned about the subject matter of Freedom!, as "slavery was not a game in our history".
+While the parents did acknowledge that the Merrillville schools lacked the curriculum to support the game, they were still concerned about the subject matter of Freedom!.
 Following these early 1993 meetings and threats of lawsuits should they continue to promote the software, MECC made the decision to pull all copies of Freedom!, instructed all schools to destroy the copies of Freedom! that they had, and forwent any changes to address the concerns.
 Despite this, a suit was filed against MECC in 1995 by parents in the Tempe, Arizona school system which had failed to destroy their copy.

 Freedom! had impacts on future MECC games.
 When producing Africa Trail, which features a 12000 mi bike ride through Africa to learn about its various cultures, MECC hired a focus group to ensure the game would be marketed and presented properly so as to avoid the same pitfalls that had occurred with Freedom!.

+In 2020, screenshots from the game were jokingly posted on the unmoderated Internet forum AutoAdmit by a user who was later identified as Tucker Carlson's top writer, Blake Neff.
+Due to this and other offensive posts Neff made on the forum, he was fired shortly thereafter.